treysp/coolit/README.md

 - Training a convolutional neural network model on slices known to either contain a cooling tower or not
 - Scoring slices with a trained model

-This repo contains both functions (as a normal R package does) and code used to apply the functions in the 'analysis' directory.
+This repo contains both functions (as a normal R package does) and code I used to apply the functions in the 'analysis' directory.
 It is an R package that can be installed from Github using `remotes::install_github()`.
 Hoewver, the installed package will not contain the 'analysis' directory.
 If you want that code, you should pull the entire repo then build the package locally using devtools.

 # coolit model